Schiiss/blog/_posts/2025-03-28-the-art-of-keeping-things-simple.md

 - **Does the business care that we use Azure Data Factory to get the data into the bronze layer?** Probably not.
 - **Does the business care about the latency of the enterprise data?** Most likely yes.
 - **Does the business ever need to connect directly to the bronze data in the data lake?** Maybe yes but rarely.
-- **Does the business want consistent and timely access to accurate data**, YES!
+- **Does the business want consistent and timely access to accurate data?** YES!

 These are the questions we would like you to ask yourself while reading this post.